tamara-bain/CrowdMotionCapture/README.md

 3. Group Tracks, from Lucas-Kanade together, that in the same location and move in the same direction
 4. Get Pedestrian Data for Object Dectection (optional) **(DONE)**
 5. Get Head Data for Object Dectection (optional)
-6. Train Pedestrian Data (optional) **(IN PROGRESS)**
+6. Train Pedestrian Data (optional) **(DONE)**
 7. Train Head Dectection Data (optional)

-8.
-### Week 3: March 16-20
+### Week 3: March 23-27
 1. Calculate Speed of Pedestrains
 2. Calcualte the flow of a crowd
 3. Calculate the density of a crowd
 4. Get video of the LRT station
+5. Test results of pedestrian training
-2. Group Tracks, from Lucas-Kanade together, that in the same location and move in the same direction (optional)
+6. Group Tracks, from Lucas-Kanade together, that in the same location and move in the same direction (optional)
-3. Get Head Data for Object Dectection (optional)
+7. Get Head Data for Object Dectection (optional)
-4. Train Head Dectection Data (optional)
+8. Train Head Dectection Data (optional)